Interroblank/ether-pazaak/README.md

 # ether-pazaak
-A Solidity smart contract implementation of the game 'Pazaak' from 'Star Wars: Knights of the Old Republic'.
+A smart contract implementation of the game 'Pazaak' from 'Star Wars: Knights of the Old Republic'.